Are Dental Crowns For You?

 - Porcelain – Fused – To – Metal

 - All Ceramic

 - All Metal

 The procedure for putting on a crown is generally a two-visit process.
 Typically during the first visit, Dr. de Cardenas examines the tooth to be crowned then he prepares mold for your permanent crown, and, finally, gives you a temporary crown.
 On your second visit, Dr. de Cardenas removes the temporary crown, putting in your permanent crown.
 Your tooth preparation involves removing part of your tooth’s original structure.

-When Dr. de Cardenas completes the crowning procedure, your new crown will fully encase the portion of your tooth that lies above the gum line.
+When Dr. de Cardenas completes the crowning procedure, your new Porcelain Crowns will fully encase the portion of your tooth that lies above the gum line.
 What this means is you’ll have a tooth that has greater strength and function and people will only see a tooth that has a beautiful appearance.

 Learn More About Crowns on Teeth

 You want your smile to be as healthy and as vibrant as you are and feel.
 You want to enjoy your favorite foods without worry or discomfort.
-Dr. Andres (Andy) de Cardenas invites you to come in and learn more about what a crown can do for you.
+Dr. Andres (Andy) de Cardenas invites you to come in and learn more about what Porcelain Crowns in Country Walk can do for you.
 You can contact us using our convenient email form and we’ll get right back to you, or simply call us at (305) 251.3334.
 Talk to Dr. Andy de Cardenas.
 See if a crown is the right answer for your broken, misshapened or discolored tooth.
 Visit Dr. de Cardenas and experience the difference between being treated as a patient, and being a treated as a part of the family.